The Associated Press

 April 2, 2012: Revel opens to the public.

 Aug.
-22, 2012: Wall Street ratings agencies downgrade Revel debt after the casino's slow start.
+22, 2012: Wall Street ratings agencies downgrade Revel debt after casino’s slow start.

 Nov.
-30, 2012: State Senate president Steve Sweeney calls Revel's finances "dire" and warns of a possible collapse.
+30, 2012: New Jersey state Senate president Steve Sweeney calls Revel’s finances “dire,” warns of possible collapse.

 Dec.
-28, 2012: Revel lines up new financing for the second time in less than a year.
+28, 2012: Revel lines up new financing for second time in less than a year.

 Feb.
 19, 2013: Revel announces it will file for bankruptcy in March to eliminate $1 billion in debt by converting it into equity for lenders.